-Declaring a 'State of Emergency' enables the CCRD and Heiltsuk Nation to exercise the emergency powers listed in the Emergency Program Act.
-These emergency powers are used to order evacuation, prohibit travel and enter private property when an emergency threatens lives, property or the environment within the CCRD and Heiltsuk Nation jurisdictions.
+Declaring a 'State of Emergency' enables the CCRD to exercise the emergency powers listed in the Emergency Program Act.
+These emergency powers are used to order evacuation, prohibit travel and enter private property when an emergency threatens lives, property or the environment within the CCRD jurisdiction.